DanielRaible76/3D-modeling/README.md

 ### Printing Tips

 Care must be taken during slicer preparation of the files to maintain the fidelity of the prints, and some experimentation may be needed to generate the best results.
-Typical high-detail settings must be used, and you shoud pay close attention to adjusting:
+Printers capable of at least 8K resolution should be used.
+Typical high-detail settings must be set, and you shoud pay close attention to adjusting:
   1. Part orientation/rotation
   2. Support structures and bracing
   3. Layer thickness